 In honor of our veterans

-The Top of Iowa Quilt Club meets the third Monday night of each month.
-They sew quilts for local veterans from Winnebago County.
-If you know a veteran that you would like honored, please contact Dave Anderson, Bill Clark, or Robin Grunhovd.
+Top of Iowa quilters meets the third Monday of each month to make quilts as a thanks to local veterans and would welcome new members.
+If you have any questions, contact Dave Anderson, Bill Clark, or Robin Grunhovd.